 (13) “CPA” means certified public accountant;

-(14) “CPA firm” means a sole proprietorship, a partnership, a professional corporation, a professional limited liability company, or a registered limited liability partnership which uses “certified public accountant(s)” or “CPA(s)” in or with its name or offers to or renders any attest services in the public practice of accountancy;
+(14) “CPA firm” means a sole proprietorship, a partnership, a professional corporation, a professional limited liability company, or a registered limited liability partnership that uses certified public accountant(s) or CPA(s) in or with its name or offers to or renders any attest services in the public practice of accountancy;

 (15) “CPE” means continuing professional education;

-(16) “Disciplinary action” means revocation or suspension of, or refusal to grant, membership, or the imposition of a reprimand, probation, constructive comment, or any other penalty or condition;
+(16) “Disciplinary action” means revocation, suspension of, or refusal to grant a certificate, or the imposition of a reprimand, probation, constructive comment, or any other penalty or condition;

 (17) “FASB” means the Financial Accounting Standards Board;